 Identify Brand Personality

-Get answers of six main questions before getting started playing with colors.
+Get answers to six main questions before getting started playing with colors.

 - What is the gender of my brand?
 Masculine or Feminine